crguezl/learning-vue-geting-started-guide/the-vue-instance.md

 ### Lifecycle Diagram

 Below is a diagram for the instance lifecycle.
 You don’t need to fully understand everything going on right now, but as you learn and build more, it will be a useful reference.

+[![](assets/images/lifecycle.png)](https://youtu.be/bWHJeIzVCqA)

+### Exercise

 A helpful resource to understand it, is the YouTube video [@lifecycle]

-[![](assets/images/lifecycle.png)](https://youtu.be/bWHJeIzVCqA)